calden/TicTacToe/README.md

   return res.json(200, req.game);
 };

-// Deletes a game from the DB. exports.destroy = function (req, res) {
+// Delete a game from the DB.
+exports.destroy = function (req, res) {
   if(!req.game) handleError(res, 'no passed by loadGameById');
   return res.send(204);